 Obviously, focusing on domestic travel makes total sense as long as international travel restrictions are in place.
 Moreover, as we can see, airlines with a substantial domestic market are recovering faster than airlines with a small domestic market (Check out our articles about China Southern and United Airlines to find out more).

 Nevertheless, holiday destinations are another essential pillar of airlines’ COVID recovery process.
 The summer schedule of Germany’s Lufthansa, for example, contains more than 100 holiday destinations.
 Lufthansa’s CEO, Carsten Spohr, commented on the plan with, “This is an absolute record in the group’s history.”

 COVID Isn’t Just Another Crisis

 But it’s not only Lufthansa.
-Airlines around the globe aim for the same direction.
-Let’s answer the questions why this is the case.
+Airlines around the globe aim in the same direction.
+So let’s answer the questions of why this is the case.
 First, it is essential to understand that COVID isn’t a crisis like any other before.
 9/11 or the financial crisis, or any other crisis of the past decades all look tiny compared to COVID.

 In the 9/11 aftermath, global traffic declined by 1.1% in 2001 and 2.8% in 2002 — compared to the traffic level in 2000.
 In total numbers, we are talking about 50 million passengers.
 The financial crisis’s impact was even much lower.
 From a global perspective, the aviation industry stagnated from 2007 to 2009.